rpy2/rpy2/doc/rinterface.rst

 level can quickly result in an embedded R crashing.
 Since we are using R's C API and Python can do multithreading, getting to such software failure will not be too hard.
-However, multithreading should not be considered impossible, or even very difficult to achieved when applying the one guideline below.
+However, multithreading should not be considered impossible, or even very difficult to achieve when applying the one guideline below.

 :mod:`rpy2` has a lock that can be used as a context manager.
-Interactions with R that a code author knows should never be interrupted by thread can simply be wrapped in locked block as follows:
+Interactions with R that a code author knows should never be interrupted by thread switching can simply be wrapped in a thread-locked block as follows:

 .. code-block:: python